Exiv2/exiv2/contrib/Qt/ReadMe.txt

 UNICODE_PATH on Windows
 -----------------------

-Qt users may prefer to build Exiv2 to support UNICODE_PATH.
+Windows users may prefer to build Exiv2 to support UNICODE_PATH.
 The sample application samples/exifprint.cpp works with UNICODE_PATH.
+The cmake option -DEXIV2_ENABLE_WIN_UNICODE=ON is documented in README.md

 Searching for more information about Qt, MinGW and UNICODE_PATH
 ---------------------------------------------------------------